turingschool-examples/mod0resources/dietz_allison_resources.md

 ##### Misc **BLOGS** & **ARTICLES**

  * [Ellen Cornelius's tech blog](https://www.ellencornelius.com/), By Turing alum/instructor, Ellen Cornelius
   > I'm in the FE program, but reading her post on the *mutability of hashes* actually helped me in understanding and approaching my work on objects.
+Bonus: excellent cat content!

  * [Diana Lange's Portfolio](https://www.diana-lange.de/pages/portfolio/generative/nature_of_code/nature.html), By generative graphics artist Diana Lange
  > My pre-Turing background is in visual arts, so I was floored when I found this.
 I don't know quite how she does it *yet* but it's a spark of inspiration to know that her creative work is produced through programming and generative graphics - so cool! *Check out her 'Nature of Code' project!*